A new Old World

 At Christophe Baron’s family vineyards in the Champagne region of France, it wasn’t until 1957 that his grandfather’s last horse was finally retired.
 His name was Bijou, which means “jewel” in French, and his legacy has been reborn at Horsepower.

-With Cayuse Vineyards, Baron was not only the first vigneron to plant successful vineyards in the Stones of the Walla Walla Valley to fully implement biodynamic farming practices, but also the first to use horses for cultivation.
+Christophe Baron was not only the first vigneron to plant successful vineyards in the Stones of the Walla Walla Valley and use biodynamic farming methods, but also the first to use horses for cultivation.
 Zeppo arrived in 2008, and Red followed a year later.
-Today, five horses cultivate tightly spaced, 19th century-style vineyards that only they can navigate, using specialized farming equipment created by a blacksmith in Burgundy, France.
+Today, six horses with their teamsters, cultivate tightly spaced, 19th century-style vineyards that only they can navigate, using specialized farming equipment created by a blacksmith in Burgundy, France.